 Consensus Orthopedics’ first and foremost obligation is to the patient.
-Since 1992, Consensus Orthopedics has strived to provide the highest quality implants available.
+Since 1992, Consensus Orthopedics has strived to offer the highest quality implants available.

 For 20 years, Consensus has used the industry standard in implant technology to create innovative and modern joint replacement products with the goal of an active and healthy you.